-Italy Capital investment as percent of GDP: For that indicator, The World Bank provides data for Italy from 1965 to 2012.
-The average value for Italy during that period was 22.35 percent with a minumum of 17.62 percent in 2012 and a maximum of 29.73 percent in 1974.
+Italy: Capital investment as percent of GDP: For that indicator, The World Bank provides data for Italy from 1965 to 2015.
+The average value for Italy during that period was 21.96 percent with a minumum of 16.91 percent in 2014 and a maximum of 29.43 percent in 1974.

 The capital investment in Italy and other countries is calculated as the purchases of new plant and equipment by firms, as percent of GDP.
 A high number is good for long-term economic growth as current investment leads to greater future production.
-The global economy explained in our brief and easy guide to the world economy.
 Capital investment, percent of GDP rankings around the world.
 Create and download charts for Italy Capital investment, percent of GDP and other indicators with the country comparator.